Veddy1674/mupen64-sm64-luascripts/README.md

 New updated scripts (just a few sadly) now contain annotations for easy auto-completion.

 `doc.txt` contains some useful info about *Mupen's lua global variables* for further debugging, as apparently there isn't any documentation on it.

+`./tasbots/...` here you can see a simple example of AI (classic RL with states) (little note: I changed something in the ai script and cannot find out what, so right now it doesn't work, if you want to fix it yourself, it's probably something about formulas)
+The way the script works (check main.lua) is that a pre-determined object (in my case 43, a coin) is chosen and the AI must learn to collect it.